odoo/documentation/inventory/overview/process/initial_stock.rst

 .. image:: media/initial_stock_07.png
     :align: center

-Once you come back to your product, you see that the quantity on hand as been updated taking your modification into account.
+Once you come back to your product, you will see that the quantity on hand has been updated taking your modification into account.

 .. image:: media/initial_stock_08.png